How to Write SEO-Friendly Blog Posts That AI Engines Actually Cite

 Mistake #1: Over-optimizing headings for AI at the expense of readability.
 I went through a phase where every single H2 and H3 was phrased as a question.
 “What is keyword research?”
 “Why does internal linking matter?”
 “How do you write a meta description?”
 It read like an FAQ page, not an article.
 The fix: mix question headings with declarative ones.
 Use questions for informational subtopics and statements for opinionated or action-oriented sections.

-Mistake #3: Ignoring the FAQ section.
+Mistake #4: Ignoring the FAQ section.
 I used to think FAQ sections at the bottom of posts were lazy.
 Turns out they’re one of the highest-performing structures for AI citation because each Q&A pair is a self-contained, extractable unit.
-AirOps found that pages using FAQ schema were 78% more likely to be cited.
-I add FAQ sections to every informational post now.
+Position Digital’s analysis of 150+ AI SEO statistics confirmed that structured content - headings, lists, FAQ - is the most effective format for AI search, while dense paragraphs perform worst.
+I add FAQ sections to every informational and how-to post now.

-What Content Experts Are Actually Saying About Writing for Dual Discovery
+What Content Experts Are Saying About Writing for Dual Discovery in 2026

-The conversation among practitioners has shifted.
-Chelsea Alves, Senior Manager of Content Marketing at PG Forsta, put it well in a Search Engine Journal roundup:
+The conversation among practitioners has shifted meaningfully since 2025.
+Chelsea Alves, Senior Manager of Content Marketing at PG Forsta, put it well in a Search Engine Journal expert roundup (Source):

 “Topical relevance is more important than ever, as well as schema-informed structure… It’s about creating a layered content experience: a clear, structured skeleton for the machines and a compelling, emotive experience for the humans.”

-— Chelsea Alves, Senior Manager, Content Marketing, PG Forsta (Source)
+• Chelsea Alves, Senior Manager, Content Marketing, PG Forsta

 Frequently Asked Questions About Writing SEO-Friendly Blog Posts